DeanoBurrito/northport/docs/BuildSystem.md

 ```

 Starting bottom up: the root makefile is a glorified config file and dispatcher really.
-It'll trigger the initdisk, library and kernel to build/clean themselves with the appropriate options.
+It'll first build all the libraries, then the kernel, then any userland apps, and then build the initdisk containing all the apps.
+There is an optional step after this to build a bootable iso with limine installed.

 ### BuildPrep.mk
 This file is really just creating the appropriate preprocessor defines to represent the build options chosen in the root makefile.
 It's separated out here as it's only touched once when a new feature is added.
 Otherwise it just adds noise to the main file.